+(5) Timelines for Verification.
+Timelines for responses and completing verification shall be in accordance with guidance issued by EOHLC.

-5.13: Review of Denial of Eligibility, Qualification, Priority Status or Preference Status
+5.13: Review of Denial of Eligibility, Qualification, Priority Status or Preference Status or Removal from Waiting List

-(1) The Private Conference between Applicant and LHA.
-An applicant shall be entitled to a private conference with the LHA as follows:

-(a) Notice of a Pre-conference Determination.
-If upon a preliminary or final determination the applicant is determined ineligible or unqualified, or if the applicant is determined not to be eligible for a priority category or a preference category for which applicant applied, the LHA shall mail written notice of the determination to applicant at applicant's last known address.
-The notice shall set out the reason for the adverse determination and shall advise applicant of the provisions of the following paragraph concerning applicant's right to request a private conference with the LHA.
-The notice shall state that the applicant may be represented at the private conference by counsel or by another person of applicant's choice at the applicant's expense.
+The Private Conference between Applicant and the LHA or the CSO.
+If applicant is determined ineligible or unqualified for housing, if the applicant is determined not to be eligible for a priority category or a preference category for which the applicant applied, or the applicant is removed from a waiting list, the entity which made the determination (i.e., LHA or CSO) shall provide written notice of the determination to applicant.
+The notice shall set out the reasons for the adverse determination in sufficient detail to prepare a rebuttal, the sources of the information relied upon, the names and contact information for Massachusetts legal services offices, and shall advise applicant of applicant’s right to request a private conference.
+The notice shall state that the applicant may be represented at the private conference by counsel or by another person of applicant’s choice at the applicant’s expense.

+Private Conference Requirements.
+The following requirements shall govern all private conferences between applicant and the LHA or the CSO:

 5.13: continued

-(b) Request for a Private Conference.
-Within 20 days of mailing of notice of a preconference determination, the applicant may request a private conference with the LHA.
-The request for a private conference shall be made in writing and shall be delivered or mailed to the LHA within such 20-day period.
+(a) Request for a Private Conference.
+Within 20 days of providing notice of a preconference determination or notice of removal from a waiting list, the applicant may request a private conference with the LHA or CSO, as applicable.
+The request for a private conference shall be made in writing and shall be delivered or mailed to the LHA or CSO, as applicable, within such 20-day period.

-(c) Purpose of the Private Conference.
-The purpose of the private conference shall be to enable the applicant to discuss with the LHA the reasons underlying the preconference determination and to permit consideration of all pertinent information on a new determination of eligibility, qualification and/or priority or preference status.
+(b) Purpose of the Private Conference.
+The purpose of the private conference shall be to enable the applicant to discuss with the LHA or CSO, as applicable, the reasons underlying the preconference determination or notice of removal from a waiting list and to permit consideration of all pertinent information on a new determination of eligibility, qualification and/or priority or preference status.

-(d) Scheduling the Private Conference.
-Promptly after receipt of a request for a private conference the LHA shall notify the applicant of a time, date and place for the private conference.
-The date shall be within 30 days from the LHA's receipt of the request.
-Thereafter, for good cause and with notice to applicant the LHA may reschedule the private conference to a later date.
+(c) Scheduling the Private Conference.
+Promptly after receipt of a request for a private conference the LHA or CSO, as applicable, shall notify the applicant of a time, date and place for the private conference.
+The date shall be within 30 days from the receipt of the request.
+Thereafter, for good cause and with notice to applicant the LHA or CSO, as applicable, may reschedule the private conference to a later date.
 Unless the applicant agrees to a shorter period of time, the applicant should receive at least seven days prior notice of the time and date of the private conference.

-(e) Applicant's Access to LHA Records.
-Prior to and at a private conference, the applicant or his or her representative shall have the right to inspect the documentation on the basis of which the preconference determination was made and any other documentation pertinent to the applicant's eligibility, qualification or entitlement to priority or preference status.
-The LHA shall make reasonable arrangements for photocopying any such documentation as applicant may specify with sufficient advance notice.
+(d) Applicant's Access to Records.
+Prior to and at a private conference, the applicant or his or her representative shall have the right to inspect the documentation on the basis of which the preconference determination or notice of removal from a waiting list was made and any other documentation pertinent to the applicant's eligibility, qualification or entitlement to priority or preference status.
+This information may be viewed in applicant’s electronic application in the Statewide Online Application System, but upon the applicant’s request the LHA or CSO, as applicable, shall make reasonable arrangements for photocopying any such documentation as applicant may specify with sufficient advance notice.